kosli-dev/cli/docs.merkely.com/content/client_reference/merkely_version.md

 ### Synopsis

-Show the version for Merkely CLI.
+Print the version for Merkely CLI.
-This will print a representation the version of Merkely CLI.

 The output will look something like this: version.BuildInfo{Version:"v0.0.1", GitCommit:"fe51cd1e31e6a202cba7dead9552a6d418ded79a", GitTreeState:"clean", GoVersion:"go1.16.3"}

 - Version is the semantic version of the release.
 - GitCommit is the SHA for the commit that this version was built from.
 - GitTreeState is "clean" if there are no local code changes when this binary was